worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

 However, this default setting makes collaboration on encrypted folders over DropBox impossible.

 This is how you solve this.
-To change this default setting, open VeraCrypt, in the top menu go to `Settings` -> `Preferences` and then untick the option "_Preserve modification timestamp on file containers_".
+To change this default setting, open VeraCrypt, in the top menu go to `Settings` -> `Preferences` and then untick the option
+"_Preserve modification timestamp on file containers_".
+You need to restart VeraCrypt for the change to take effect.
 See image below:

   <img src="https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/img/vc_dropbox_setting.png" width="50%"><!--- Image is read from master branch or use full URL-->